liuweihust/abciserver/doc/README.md

 ## Data exchange
 Since we must identyfy who send what and how to prove it, so we must attach sender's identiy and signature

-We have two kind of data to be post:</br>
+We have two kinds of data to be post:</br>
 1. Plain Data
 2. Encrypted Data

 ### Plain Data Exchange
-For plain data, if data we assume to upload is:
+For plain data, if data assumed to be upload is:
 ```
 	{
 		"type":"template",